The shift: from “Botox near me” to “ask the AI”

 That online-first behavior is now colliding with the AI chatbot wave.

 Gartner forecast in February 2024 that traditional search engine volume will drop 25% by 2026 due to AI chatbots and virtual agents.
-ChatGPT reached 1.8 billion monthly visits by late 2024, making it one of the top 10 most-visited sites on the planet.
-Perplexity AI grew to over 100 million monthly visits by Q4 2024.
-Among adults aged 25–44 — the core demographic for aesthetic treatments — AI chatbot adoption is accelerating: Pew Research Center found 43% of adults aged 18–29 had used ChatGPT by early 2024, with adults 30–49 at 33%.
+Among adults aged 25–44 — the core demographic for aesthetic treatments — AI chatbot adoption is accelerating: Pew Research Center found 43% of adults aged 18–29 had used an AI chatbot by early 2024, with adults 30–49 at 33%.

 The queries are changing too.
-Instead of typing “Botox near me” into Google and getting a map pack of local medspas, a patient asks ChatGPT: “What should I know before getting Botox?” or “What are the best medspa chains in the US?” or “How do I choose between Botox and Dysport?”
+Instead of typing “Botox near me” into a search engine and getting a map pack of local medspas, a patient asks an AI chatbot: “What should I know before getting Botox?” or “What are the best medspa chains in the US?” or “How do I choose between Botox and Dysport?”
 The AI responds with a narrative answer — mentioning specific products and brands by name — and the patient follows that recommendation without ever seeing your practice in a search result.

 The implications for medspas are particularly severe because aesthetic treatments are high-consideration purchases.
 A single Botox patient represents $1,500–$3,000+ in annual revenue from repeat visits.
 A filler patient represents $2,000–$5,000.
 A body contouring patient represents $3,000–$15,000.
 When AI steers these patients toward national chains or specific product brands without mentioning your practice, the revenue impact is immediate and compounding.